Daveed Diggs: Music

 Diggs is the vocalist of and writer for the experimental hip-hop and rap group clipping.
 The group was founded by William Hutson and Jonathan Snipes in 2009, with Diggs joining in 2010.
 The trio self-released their first mixtape album midcity in 2013 to fairly positive reviews.
 Signing with Sub Pop, they released their album CLPPNG in 2014, which they promoted with their CLPPNG Tour.
 In 2016, they released an EP titled Wriggle, then the album Splendor & Misery.
-In 2017, they released The Deep, a five-and-a-half minute track that tells the story of a society of slave descendants living underwater.
+In 2017, they released The Deep, a five-and-a-half minute track that tells the story of a society of the descendants of the enslaved living underwater.
 In 2018, the song was nominated for a Hugo Award for Best Dramatic Presentation (Short Form).
 In 2019, they released an album titled There Existed an Addiction to Blood; additionally, in 2020, the group released the album Visions of Bodies Being Burned.

 Diggs is a member of True Neutral Crew, with Brian Kinsman, Margot Padilla, and Signor Benedick the Moor.
 The group has released two EPs, #MONSANTO (2013) and 2014's #POPPUNK, as well as Live, a 20-minute short film of a live performance.
 They released their debut album soft rules in 2016.

 In 2010, he made an album with Rafael Casal titled The BAY BOY Mixtape.
 Diggs also founded a hip hop triumvirate with Chinaka Hodge and Casal known as The Getback.
 The Getback later became a collaborative ensemble composed of Diggs, Hodge, Casal and other artists along with a band formed by drummer Chukwudi Hodge, turntablist Dion Decibels and Max Miller-Logan on trumpet and Keys.
 Though the band have diversified themselves from their work with the ensemble, they are still known as The GetBack (Get:Band) on Facebook.
 Two years later, in 2012, he released his first solo rap album, Small Things to a Giant, composed of original music he had written.
 Both The BAY BOY Mixtape and Small Things to a Giant included other artists in The Getback collective.

 He is also a member of Lin-Manuel Miranda and Thomas Kail's freestyle rap group Freestyle Love Supreme, or FLS, which performs across the country.

 His rapping has also been featured on tracks by Busdriver, George Watsky, Rafael Casal, and Leslie Odom, Jr., and he wrote and performed a rap number for the 2016 animated film Zootopia.

 In December 2020, Diggs, along with lifelong friends William Hutson and Johnathan Snipes, partnered with Disney Channel to produce a festive song for Hanukkah.
 The released track, titled "Puppy for Hanukkah", is described by Disney Music and Soundtracks V.P.
 Steven Vincent as "inventive, humorous, and relevant".